bryanfks-dev/Steam-Reviews-Scrapper/README.md

 - **scrapper.rows_to_scroll:** The number of rows you want to scroll, this number will affect numbers of scrapped data
 - **csv.path:** The path to csv file, which is the file to save the scrapping result

-For reference, the default value of app.properties is:
+For reference, the default values of app.properties are:

 ```properties
 [ScrapperSection]